Our Research and Scholarship projects take place externally on a regional, national and international scale.

-Working with Plymouth College of Art, the Swiss Agency for Development and Cooperation, and the Small Scale Industries Department, Ministry of Agriculture, Livestock and Irrigation, the project is developing the skills of teachers, young women and professionals, working towards the sustainable growth of the textile sector through education, cultural revitalization and a social business approach.
+Working with Arts University Plymouth, the Swiss Agency for Development and Cooperation, and the Small Scale Industries Department, Ministry of Agriculture, Livestock and Irrigation, the project is developing the skills of teachers, young women and professionals, working towards the sustainable growth of the textile sector through education, cultural revitalization and a social business approach.
 With integrated project research and learning, this project aims to effectively overcome barriers preventing the textile industry in Myanmar from providing inclusive economic opportunities.

 Seeking the Marvellous was a two-day interdisciplinary symposium that examined the work of Ithell Colquhoun (1906 - 1988) and other women connected both with Surrealism and with Britain.
-Organised by Plymouth College of Art in partnership with the Black Mirror research network, it was held at Plymouth College of Art in March 2018.
+Organised by Arts University Plymouth in partnership with the Black Mirror research network, it was held at Arts University Plymouth in March 2018.

 For more information please visit our Events & Conferences page or contact Judith Noble.